Gunner814/JSP-Signature-Generator/README.md

 - No data is sent to external servers
 - Form data is stored locally in browser only
-- All images are hosted on trusted Google Drive
+- All images are self-hosted for reliability
 - HTTPS recommended for clipboard functionality

 ## Support